Blass21/Address-Book-Java/README.md

 Base Tutorial:
 http://www.wideskills.com/java-tutorial/java-swing-address-book (this uses MySQL)

+#Instructions:
+  If you want to run the code from scratch, you need to download the source files and then import the jars from External jars in your project.
+  If you want to run the executable file, download customers.accdb and place it on your Desktop.
+After this, download RAddressBook.jar and run it.

 # Description:
   This is a Java Application that acts like an Agenda for personal contacts.
 It has a graphical interface that uses Swing objects.
 Its main purpose is to allow user to save their contacts without ever having to open the Ms-Access Database.
 It is posible to connect it to any tipe of database, but I have chosen Ms-Access because it can be stored locally.